 In his Tokyo speech in May 2003, Bernanke was still urging aggressive policies at the zero bound.
 By July 2003, as we will see, he was ignoring most of his previous ideas and proposing more cautious policies.
 What explains this sudden change?
 The obvious answer, at one level, is that Bernanke was influenced by the FOMC meeting of June 24.

-At the time of this meeting, Japan had been stuck at the zero bound for 4 years, and the United States was experiencing its deflation scare.
+At the time of this meeting, Japan had been stuck at the zero bound for four years, and the United States was experiencing its deflation scare.
 In that setting, the meeting began with a briefing by Vincent Reinhart, Director of the Board's Division of Monetary Affairs, called "Conducting Monetary Policy at Very Low Short-Term Interest Rates."
 Reinhart outlined possible policies to "provide impetus to the economy" if the federal funds rate reached zero.
-A week earlier, FOMC members had received outlines of Reinhart's briefing in bullet-point form.
+After Reinhart spoke, Dino Kos, head of the trading desk at the New York Fed, described some details of implementing Reinhart's ideas.
+A week earlier, FOMC members had received outlines of the Reinhart and Kos briefings in bullet-point form.

-Here I summarize the briefing and the Committee discussion that followed.
-These summaries are based on transcripts of the meeting, which, per usual policy, were released 5 years later.
+Here I summarize the two briefings and the Committee discussion that followed.
+These summarizes are based on transcripts of the meeting, which, per usual policy, were released five years later.
 We will see that Reinhart emphasized cautious approaches to the zero-bound problem, and that FOMC members did not question his caution.
 When Bernanke spoke, he largely echoed Reinhart's recommendations, even though they differed greatly from policies he had previously advocated.